hlprmnky/ion-appsync-example/pages.md

 * app client id
 * app client secret

-Now you are ready to create the pages:
+Now you are ready to create the pages. `<stack name>` in the steps below is a name you choose for this new Cloudformation stack.

 1. generate the Cloudformation files `lein run -m crucible.encoding.main`
 2. create the Cloudformation stack `./scripts/install.sh <stack name> <aws region> <cognito pool id> <cognito domain> <cognito client id> <cognito client secret>`